Jadeeeeeeeeeeee/discord-Bot-Manager/README.md

 ## Is it free?
 Yes, the Discord Bot Manager is 100% free!

-> **Note:** Currently, there is only a Windows build available, and a Linux or macOS version is unlikely to be released.
+> **Note:** Currently, there is only a Windows 10 and 11 build available, and a Linux or macOS version is unlikely to be released.

 ---